Identifying Fake Regulars

 Further, the cap of the fake regulars is skewed to the left side when viewed from the front.
 Notice how the cap center line does not match up to the center line of the stem, and the sides are offset.

 For legitimate pez, there are 4 different styles of caps for regulars - the tall thumbtab and the short thumbtab.
 Further, both the tall thumbtab and short thumbtab may come with a metal pin or plastic hinge holes.
 Certain dispenser are known to have come with tall thumbtabs, and metal pins while others came with short thumbtabs and metal pins, while others came as tall or short with plastic hinge holes.
 The fakes in every single case have a tall thumbtab and metal pin.
 This is probably because they were all likely made from the same mold.
 Some ad regulars are known to come with short thumb tabs or with plastic hinge holes, (ex.
-PEZ Macht Froh! should have a tall thumbtab with a plastic hinge hole, and a Royal Toffee, Sports Chief and Seven PEZ daily should have short thumbtabs with metal pins).
+Royal Toffee, Sports Chief and Seven PEZ daily should have short thumbtabs with metal pins).
 In every case, the fakes are made with tall thumbtabs and metal pins.

-real has hinge hole for plastic head spring, fake has metal pin
+real has hinge hole for plastic head spring, fake has metal pin, though real ones can also come with a metal pin.

 real has short thumbtab, fake has tall thumbtab